SmartBear/readyapi4j/modules/cucumber/modules/cucumber4oas/README.md

 ## Assertion reference

-As described above it is possible to add assertions to `x-bdd-then` extensions, the below assertions are currently available.
+As described above it is possible to add assertions to `x-cucumber-then` extensions, the below assertions are currently available.
 All assertions require a `type` property as described below.

 ### json assertion